Mid levelfinance

 Q4

-How do you approach variance analysis when actual results deviate significantly from a budget or forecast?
-What are common root causes you've investigated, and how would you present findings to senior management?
+How do you approach variance analysis when actual results differ significantly from budget?
+What metrics and root causes would you investigate?

 Q5

-Tell me about a time when you identified an error or inconsistency in financial data that was about to be reported.
-What was the situation, what steps did you take to investigate, and what was the outcome?
+Tell me about a time when you discovered an error or inconsistency in financial data.
+What was the situation, and how did you handle investigating and resolving it?

 Q6

-Describe a situation where you had to present complex financial analysis or recommendations to a non-finance audience or senior executive who was skeptical of your conclusions.
-How did you approach it, and what was the result?
+Describe a situation where you had to present complex financial analysis to a non-financial audience or senior leadership.
+How did you ensure clarity and what was the outcome?

 Q7